A very warm welcome to our website. The Wickham Market Neighbourhood Plan is being created by local residents,

 This website is to help you understand what the Plan means for our community and how you can get involved.

-Update from the NP Chairman (January 2018)
+Update from the NP Chairman (May 2021)

 Cllr Dick Jenkinson, Chairman of Wickham Market Neighbourhood Plan Committee

 Wickham Market is a bustling, thriving community close to the River Deben within the Suffolk Coastal Heritage area.

 It is reached either by road, turning off the A12 approximately fifteen miles north-east of Ipswich, or by rail to its station at Campsea Ashe.

 The centre of this large village offers convenient parking, a wide variety of shops with everything from hardware supplies, to food, hairdressers and newsagents, as well as a choice of places to eat.

 Within a ten-mile radius can be found the attractions of Easton Farm Park, the Snape Maltings, Framlingham Castle and Sutton Hoo.

 Update May 2021 - A final draft of the Neighbourhood Plan is almost complete and will soon be ready to submit to ESC for Reg 15 assessement.

 Update Oct 2020 - Despite the setbacks caused by Covid-19, we have been making steady progress with updating the Neighbourhood Plan which has undergone some major changes as a result of the Reg14 feedback and other factors.